 For many travelers, “Thailand” is synonymous with “Phuket,” particularly in the wake of the devastating 2004 tsunami.
 I’ve never personally been to Phuket – I have a terrible feeling it’s ruined, à la Bali – but I’ve spent plenty of time in the Thai islands, and I think no visit to Thailand is complete without some beach time.

 Aside from Phuket, popular Thai islands include Koh Samui, Koh Chang and Koh Phagnan, where the famous “Full Moon” parties are held each month.
 Looking for more idyllic, less crowded beaches?
 Head to Koh Mak (which is near Koh Chang, of the southeastern coast of Thailand), or Koh Kradan, located a couple hours south of Phuket in the warm, tropical Andaman Sea.

 If you have a short amount of time, I suggest you find an island that’s right for you, and camp out there for the duration of your trip.
 If you’ve got more time and a sense of adventure – long-tail boats are not for the faint of heart! – you might want to spend a few days island hopping.

 Other Thai Destinations

 Whether you have more than two weeks to devote to your Thailand trip, or simply crammed Bangkok, the north and the islands into less than two weeks, there’s plenty more of Thailand to see.

-You can go west of Bangkok to Kanchanaburi province, for example, and see the iconic River Kwai, huge Buddhas and yes, more tigers!
+Travel to the northeast and see the surreal Red Lotus Sea, or go west of Bangkok to Kanchanaburi province, for example, and see the iconic River Kwai, huge Buddhas and yes, more tigers!
 Alternatively, you could head to sex tourism capital Pattaya, even if it’s just to see the ladyboy performance at Tiffany’s Show.

 Cambodia and Laos